mmkari/react-star-picker/examples/configuration.md

-It's good to wrap the `StarPicker` component imported from `react-star-picker` in a component that defines consistent default values as well as supplying a custom `starRenderer` function:
+It's good to wrap the `StarPicker` component imported from `react-star-picker` in another component that defines consistent default values for it.
+You may also want to provide a custom `starRenderer` function for the `StarPicker` here (<a href="#/Props?id=section-starrenderer">see this section on how</a>):

 ```jsx static a
 import React from 'react';